Below is a brief summary of what our rescue uses for the rabbits in our rescue. For more detailed and precise information please visit Rabbit.org here

 Recycled shredded paper (some rabbits may turn this into bedding too)

 Most of our fosters use some version of wood or newspaper pellets.
-The wood burning stove pellets tend to be the least expensive and can be found in any Lowes or Home Depot or online
+The wood burning stove pellets tend to be the least expensive and can be found in any Lowes or Home Depot or online.
+They are also much better for long haired rabbits since they don’t get stuck in their fur and tracked around

 Toys and other Accessories

-You can find all kinds of toys online, one of the best places to find creative toys is on Etsy, so we’ve included some of our favorites below.
-There is also a local toy maker and these have been some of our bunnies favorite chew toys.
+You can find all kinds of toys online, one of the best places to find creative toys is on Etsy.
+We’ve included some of our favorites below.
 Avoid toys that are made out of pine shavings, use lots of dyes, or come from China.

 • Foraging tray - This is great to place treats in or even just their food pellets to keep them busy a little longer.
 Beware however that the small parts quickly turn into cat toys, so it would be wise to order extra parts if you have some four legged fluffies of the feline persuasion